hphelion/documentation/cloudos/prepare.overview.md

 safely, and cheaply.

 * **Horizon** &mdash; the OpenStack dashboard, which provides a web based user interface to OpenStack services including Nova, Swift, Keystone, and so on.
-HP Cloud OS has provided an enhanced version with two UI dashboards, as described later in this topic.
+HP Helion Cloud OS has provided an enhanced version with two UI dashboards, as described later in this topic.

 Along with these services that make up the kernel layer of Cloud OS, we also have a set of plugins that attach to your infrastructure environment.
 We provide plugins in the following ways.